fzblender

 Filtering

-Filtering always runs of of data near the FZ end points.
+Filtering always runs of data near the FZ end points.
 We utilize filter1d with its -E option to extend the result to the end.
 Because we are filtering data columns that may contain a strong trend (e.g., longitude versus along-track distance) we first remove such linear trends before filtering, then restore the trends before blending.
 However, you should be cautions in interpreting the blended results close to the ends of the FZs.
 You can examine the effect of filtering more directly by using the -D option to save the filtered profiles.

 Blend Considerations